tarantool/doc/doc/concepts/data_model/value_store.rst

 `referential integrity <https://en.wikipedia.org/wiki/Referential_integrity>`_
 of the database.

-Some fields can only contain values that exist in other fields.
+Fields can contain values that exist only in other fields.
 For example, a shop order always belongs to a customer.
 Hence, all values of the ``customer`` field of the ``orders`` space must also exist in the ``id`` field of the ``customers`` space.
 In this case, ``customers`` is a **parent space** for ``orders`` (its **child space**).